Yu Shaoliang

-Yu Shaoliang (于绍良; born 26 July 1964) is a Chinese editor and politician who is the current chief editor of People's Daily, in office since February 2022.
-He is an alternate member of the 19th Central Committee of the Chinese Communist Party.
+Yu Shaoliang (于绍良; born 26 July 1964) is a Chinese editor and politician who is the current president of the People's Daily Press, in office since September 2024.
+From 2022 to 2024, he served as its editor-in-chief He is an alternate of the 19th Central Committee of the Chinese Communist Party.

 Early life and education

 Yu was born in Zanhuang County, Hebei, on 26 July 1964.
 After resuming the college entrance examination in 1980, he was accepted to Hebei University, majoring in Chinese language and literature.

 Career in Xinhua News Agency

 After graduating in 1984, he was assigned to the Hebei Branch of Xinhua News Agency as a journalist.
 He was promoted to vice president of the Shaanxi Branch of Xinhua News Agency in July 1999, and was promoted again to the president position in September 2004.
 He was director of the General Office of Xinhua News Agency in December 2008, and held that office until May 2010, when he was appointed director of its Personnel Bureau.
 He also served as vice president of Xinhua News Agency since July 2014.